How to Install a Crawl Space Vapor Barrier And Prevent Pests

 Selecting the right product is essential.
-You will spend money, time, and effort making this installation and will not want to repeat.
+You will spend money, time, and effort making this installation and not want to repeat it.
 Plain polyethylene will likely deteriorate in a short amount of time due to its recycled content and inferior polymer.

-If you currently have any standing water in the crawl space, you want to find the source and remedy.
+If you currently have any standing water in the crawl space, you want to find the source and remedy it.
 If it’s a constant or inevitable flow or drip, you should figure out how to divert the flow.
-You may have to dig a small trench and use a diversion pipe.
+For example, you may have to dig a small trench and use a diversion pipe.

-Building codes use to require ventilation in your crawl space.
+Building codes use require ventilation in your crawl space.
 The thought was that the air flowing through would dry the area.
 Depending on the RH (relative humidity) level, that will probably never happen.
-Crawl spaces will always be cooler unless you live in a freezing area, spring and summer will bring warmer air.
+Crawl spaces will always be cooler unless you live in a freezing area.
+Spring and summer will bring warmer air.
 Combine the warmer air with the cold air under your house or your crawl space area, and you will see condensation.

 Ideally, it would be best if you closed up all vents when encapsulating the crawl space.
 Once done, you should be able to dry out this area.
-You want to lay out your vapor retarder making sure you overlap the plastic by at least 6 inches (and taping well).
-You will run the plastic up the walls sealing any overlap of material.
-There are several methods used to attach the fabric to your foundation.
+Next, you want to layout your vapor retarder making sure you overlap the plastic by at least 6 inches (and taping well).
+Next, you will run the plastic up the walls sealing any overlap of material.
+Finally, there are several methods used to attach the fabric to your foundation.

 There are three types of conventional concrete foundations: poured concrete, concrete block and post, and pier (Older homes used to rest on just the pier, but that has been phased out in favor of foundation methods with greater integrity).
 Building codes regulate the size and acceptable types.

 It would be best if you made a checklist to be sure you’ve addressed any problem areas in your crawlspace.
-You will be covering any cracks where moisture could enter the area and keep the pests out.
+First, you will be covering any cracks where moisture could enter the area and keep the pests out.
 Next, you will be selecting your vapor retarder material.

 You will want to remove any debris, rocks, and other rough items, anything that doesn’t need to be under your vapor retarder that might cause tears/damage.

-Installation is typically a two-person job, mostly to make it easier, especially if you have to install around items such as pumps, ventilation equipment, drain pipes, etc. Having the extra help will allow for a smooth rollout of the large rolls of vapor retarder.
+Installation is typically a two-person job, mostly to make it easier, especially if you have to install around pumps, ventilation equipment, drain pipes, etc. Also, extra help will allow for a smooth rollout of the large rolls of vapor retarder.

 You will need seaming tape to use when overlapping the material.
 Depending on the type of walls, you may also need tacking materials.
-You will run your vapor retarder up the wall to cover all air gaps/cracks.
+Finally, you will run your vapor retarder up the wall to cover all air gaps/cracks.

 You could attach tack strips around all the walls, and then you will attach the vapor retarder to the strips then secure with seaming tape.
 You will want to go up as high as you can on the wall covering all openings.